2014 UTEP Miners football team

 The 2014 UTEP Miners football team represented the University of Texas at El Paso (UTEP) as a member of the West Division in Conference USA (C-USA) during the 2014 NCAA Division I FCS football season.
 Led by second-year head coach Sean Kugler, the Miners compiled an overall record of 7–6 with a mark of 5–3 in conference play, tying for second place in C-USA's West Division.
-New Mexico was invited to the New Mexico Bowl, where the Miners lost to Utah State.
+UTEP was invited to the New Mexico Bowl, where the Miners lost to Utah State.
 The team played home games at the Sun Bowl in El Paso, Texas.